almibe/nail-clipper-screwdriver/README.md

 ## Content

-Content in Nail Clipper Screwdriver is stored in spicy *.md files.
+Content in Nail Clipper Screwdriver is stored in *.md files.
 Besides all the markdown features the top of the file contains a frontmatter section.
-This section
+This section contains key value pairs that include the title and which layout to use.